jewelsofthought/neshama/site/posts/parashot/Bo.md

 <figure class='quote'>
   <p>
     Rabbi Shimon [bar Yochai] continued: It is now fitting to reveal mysteries connected with that which is above and that which is below.
-Why is it written, “Come in to Pharaoh”?
-Ought it not rather have said, “Go to Pharaoh”?
+Why is it written, "Come in to Pharaoh"?
+Ought it not rather have said, "Go to Pharaoh"?
 It is to indicate that G‑d brought Moses into a chamber within a chamber, into the abode of the supernal mighty serpent that is the soul of Egypt, from whom many lesser serpents emanate.
 Moses was afraid to approach him, because his roots are in supernal regions, and he approached only his subsidiary streams.
-When G‑d saw that Moses feared the serpent, He said, “Come in to Pharaoh.”
+When G‑d saw that Moses feared the serpent, He said, "Come in to Pharaoh."
   </p>
   <figcaption>&mdash;(Zohar)</figcaption>
 </figure>